English-language accents in film: Welsh

 Because of the Welsh language's musical quality, the Welsh English accent is difficult for non-Welsh actors to master.
 The language has Celtic roots like Irish Gaelic but is more arcane.
 Dialect coach Penny Dyer said, "The Welsh language has the loosest intonation system in the whole of the British Isles."
 The accent is more difficult than Irish and Scottish.
 For How Green Was My Valley (1941), set in Wales but filmed in California, director John Ford avoided depicting the Welsh accent by casting British and Irish actors who spoke with Irish accents.
-For the British film The Englishman Who Went Up a Hill But Came Down a Mountain (1995), director Christopher Monger sought to capture the accent onscreen by having actors Colm Meaney, Tara FitzGerald, and Ian Hart trained to sound like denizens of South Wales.
+For the British film The Englishman Who Went Up a Hill But Came Down a Mountain (1995), director Christopher Monger sought to capture the accent onscreen by having actors Colm Meaney, Tara FitzGerald and Ian Hart trained to sound like locals of South Wales.

 In 2005, when Welsh-born actress Catherine Zeta-Jones encouraged Welsh singer-songwriter Charlotte Church to hide her native accent in pursuit of an acting career, Welsh film critic Gary Slaymaker and the Royal Academy of Dramatic Art both decried the need for the disguise.
 RADA's Dominic Kelly said, "We get a couple of Welsh accents through here every year, and there's now an increasing amount of demand for them.
 A few years ago it was Scottish, but now Welsh is very much in vogue.
 As long as people can understand what you are saying, the Welsh accent is a bonus.
 Voices need character and individuality."
 Slaymaker said, "It's unlikely they'll be able to tell the difference between a Welsh or Irish accent.
 It'll just be seen as colourful."

-The 2007 film The Last Sin Eater, produced in the United States, depicted a Welsh American community living in the Appalachian Mountains, but U.S. critics criticised the accented performances as inaccurate.
+The 2007 film The Last Sin Eater, produced in the United States, depicted a Welsh-American community living in the Appalachian Mountains, but U.S. critics criticised the accented performances as inaccurate.
 Welsh-accented performances are uncommon in blockbuster films, though director Peter Jackson requested Welsh-born actor Luke Evans to use his native accent for his character in The Hobbit films.
 The decision also led to casting Welsh-accented actors to portray the character's family.